Root-1/openminds-js/README.md

 ```

 Once you have an OpenMinds Access Token in the callback, you can start making API calls.
 (The API supports cross-origin requests from browsers).
+For more information read [Using the API](http://openminds.io/developers/docs/using_the_api) or browse the [API Reference](http://openminds.io/developers/docs/api_reference) for code examples.

 ### om.logOut
 A call to `om.logOut` will clear out the access token from the browser and log the user out of OpenMinds.